HasanMukati/MovieDB/README.md

 title.
 By connecting to the MovieDB API while adding custom CSS and UI to format the results I was able to create a functional user experience along with an extra function that allows users to "view" and learn more; all the data comes from MovieDB and their API.
+I will continue to work with different API's and create programs like these.

-If you have any questions please let me know.
+If you have any questions or suggestions please let me know.

 *Please intall node modules for code to run*